Trihydro/sdx-sample-app/README.md

 After starting, the application should automatically load in your browser.
 If not, navigate to [http://localhost:3000/](http://localhost:3000/).
 Note that the SDX application is set up to accept traffic from this application on port 3000 only.
 Other ports will fail CORS.

 ## Usage
 Use the Query text area to modify query parameters.
-After a query is ran, results are displayed in the Results area.
+After a query has been run, results are displayed in the Results area.